How to Book a Mover

 Items that are too big or heavy for movers to securely transport may be refused.
 This is due to the fact that transporting large or heavy pieces can seriously endanger the movers' health and well-being.
 Additionally, some items might need specialized tools or equipment, like cranes or heavy-duty dollies, to be moved securely.

 Before agreeing to move something, movers are trained to determine its weight and size.
 Movers may decline to move an object if they determine that it is too heavy or large to be transported securely.
-In some circumstances, they might insist that the client employ a specialized mover with the capacity to handle oversized items.
+In some circumstances, they might insist that the client employ a specialized mover who can handle oversized items.

 Your refrigerator is another item that requires preparation.
 It should be emptied, unplugged, and cleaned 24 hours before the movers arrive.
 This prevents the growth of mold and unpleasant odors during the move.
 Don't forget to clean the coils behind the refrigerator to keep it in good energy-efficient running condition.
 In addition, dusting your furniture and cleaning your sofa are also important steps.
-Movers prefer not to deal with accumulated dust or crumbs in the sofa.
-By taking these steps, you not only ensure a smoother moving process but also help maintain the condition of your items.
+Movers prefer not to deal with accumulated dust or crumbs on the sofa.
+By taking these steps, you ensure a smoother moving process and help maintain the condition of your items.

 It is very important to plan ahead for goods that movers will not transport as you prepare for your move.
 Begin by compiling a list of these items, then determine whether you want to relocate them yourself, dispose of them, or find an alternative option.
 Pack these items you're moving yourself carefully and separately from the rest of your household belongings.
 Dispose of objects responsibly and in compliance with the local laws.